 Bournemouth beach is a long glorious stretch of wonderful soft sand and freezing cold water.
 The pier has its own amusements, a small theatre and bar and a brand new zip wire that takes you from the top of the pier to the beach below.

 When the annual air festival is here you can’t see the sand through the people because everyone likes to bring every possession they own and every relation they have, close or distant.

-Unlike the rather skanky beaches around the Kent coast Dorset’s beaches are very well kept, still very popular and show no signs of decline.
+Unlike the rather skanky beaches around the Kent coast, Dorset’s beaches are very well kept, very popular and show no signs of decline.

 Poole & Sandbanks

 When I tell people that I once lived in Poole they assume that I’m a rich upper class socialite.
 This is not the case.
 There are many other places in Poole besides the very expensive Sandbanks.

 Apart from the water sports and beach there’s sod all else to do in Sandbanks.
 Unless you like dribbling over rich people’s homes.

 For the common and poor folk among us there’s other places to visit in Poole including the entertainment and food hub that is Tower Park.

 There’s also a rather lovely park near the town centre where swans regularly terrorise children and adults can pay a ridiculous sum of money for an ice cream or to go on the little pathetic train that goes around a small section of park.